 Lecture, 2 hours; laboratory, 2 hours.
-A hands-on, comprehensive look at GIS cartographic principles and practices, date acquisition methods (such as remote sensing, GPS and aerial imagery), base map development (scanning, digitizing and coordinate geometry) and map production using ArcGIS software.
-Field trips and lab work required.
+A hands-on, comprehensive look at GIS cartographic principles and practices, data acquisition methods, base map development (scanning, digitizing and coordinate geometry) and map production using ArcGIS software.
+The focus is on technologies and applications such as remote sensing data, GPS, satellite and aerial imagery.
+Field trips and lab work are included.